adamdahan/Thnx/README.md

 ## Welcome to Thnx

-Thnx is a Open Source Library Attribution framework that is used to credit the teams behind the code you use in your projects.
+Thnx is a Fully Customizable Open Source Library Attribution framework that is used to credit the teams behind the code you use in your projects.

 <a href="url">